 It’s also the starting point for visits to Lake Oeschinen, and Blausee is just ten minutes away by car (both lakes are mentioned in more detail below) .

-The town, which is adorned with timber chalets, is located close to the north entrance to the Lötschberg tunnel, which is the fastest way to travel between Interlaken and Zermatt.
+The town, which is adorned with timber chalets and hotels, is located close to the north entrance to the Lötschberg tunnel, which is the fastest way to travel between Interlaken and Zermatt.

 Distance from Interlaken: 43 kilometres